exfinen/minskk/README.md

 Minimalist Neovim plugin SKK implementation aiming to be functional on [DM250](https://www.kingjim.co.jp/pomera/dm250/).

-Being minimalist, the plugin is non-configurable and works out of the box with a sticky shift setting.
+Being minimalist, the plugin is mostly not configurable and works out of the box with a sticky shift setting.

 **Status:** **Work in Progress**